Policy updated on Friday 25 May 2018

-The Craft Scotland website carries embedded ‘share’ buttons to enable users of the site to easily share articles with their friends through a number of popular social networks, such as Facebook and Twitter.
+The Craft Scotland website carries embedded ‘share’ buttons to enable users of the website to easily share articles with their friends through a number of popular social networks, such as Facebook and Twitter.

-These sites may set a cookie when you are also logged in to their service.
-Craft Scotland does not control the dissemination of these cookies and you should check the relevant third party website for more information about these.
+These websites may set a cookie when you are also logged in to their service.
+Craft Scotland does not control the dissemination of these cookies and you should check the relevant third-party website for more information about these.